 Descending from the summit via Devil’s Backbone Trail:

-There is a marker on the summit of Mount Baldy at the start of the eastbound Devil’s Backbone Trail.
+A post on the summit of Mount Baldy marks the start of the eastbound Devil’s Backbone Trail.
 Descend 0.7 miles to the saddle between Baldy and Mount Harwood.
 Watch your step.
 The gravel may be slippery underfoot.
 From the saddle, follow the trail along the south side of Harwood and on to the Devil’s Backbone.
 Cross the spine of to steep ridge to the top of the ski resort.
 Take the dirt road that passes to the left of a non-operational ski lift down to Baldy Notch.
 The road passes in front of a large ski lodge and wraps down the mountain to return to San Antonio Canyon.

 Trailhead address: Mount Baldy Road & Falls Road, Angeles National Forest, Mount Baldy, CA 91759